Ananym/welcome-to-nexus/misc/technical.md

 ## Unthemed Cursor

-NTK should include a thematic cursor, but seemingly the animation files for this cursor are missing from the current NTK installer.
+NTK should include a themed cursor, but seemingly the animation files for this cursor are missing from the current NTK installer.
 Thankfully you can just put the files back.
-Download the scary .zip directly from welcometonexus.net here: [Cursor Animations archive](files/Cursor.zip) and place the "Cursor" folder inside into the NexusTK installation directory, at the same level as NexusTK.exe.
+Download the scary .zip directly from welcometonexus.net here: [Cursor animations archive](files/Cursor.zip).
+Place the "Cursor" folder inside into the NexusTK installation directory, at the same level as NexusTK.exe - cursor should be restored.

 ## Freezing on Second Monitor